achliopa/udemy_PythonSpark/readme.md

 * we now want to scale our data so we import the scaler `from pyspark.ml.feature import StandardScaler` it works like the assembler object `scaler = StandardScaler(inputCol='features', outputCol='scaledFeatures')` scaler accepts parameters on how we want to scale (withMean or withStd)
 * we now dtrain the scaler fitting our data on the scaler `scaler_model = scaler.fit(final_data)` and we transform our dataset using the scaler `final_data = scaler_model.transform(final_data)`
 * we view our dataset 	`final_data.head(1)` and it has all the inital cols + the vectorized and the scaled vectorized feats' there is not much difference with the unscaled vals
-* we aare now ready to work on our model
+* we are now ready to work on our model
 ```
 kmeans = KMeans(featuresCol='scaledFeatures',k=3)
 ```